DallanQ/lotr_journeys_in_middle_earth/QA.md

 [sneaking-card-info-needed](https://boardgamegeek.com/thread/2201127/sneaking-card-info-needed)

-> BURGLAR 5 card "Sneaking".
-This card has two actions in **BOLD**.
-> How am I supposed to play this?
-> If I will discard the card, can I use both of the actions in **BOLD**, or only one?
+> The Sneaking card (BURGLAR 5) has two actions in bold.
+How should I play this card?
+If I discard it, can I use both actions in bold, or just one?

-If two actions require a cost you cannot pay the cost once to pay for both actions.

-Both Sprint and Hide have a cost of discarding the card.
-That's a cost you can only pay once so you'll only be able to use one of the two abilities.
+You can’t pay the cost once for both actions.
+Since both Sprint and Hide require discarding the card, you can only use one.

-However, the first ability on Sneaking does not have a cost.
-So may use it for as long as you have the card prepared without paying anything.
-However, at some point you may want to "cash in" by using one of the two bold abilities.
-You'll lose the passive ability at the top but gain the benefit of whatever you discarded for.
+The first ability on Sneaking has no cost, so you can use it as long as the card is prepared.
+Once you discard the card for Sprint or Hide, you lose the passive ability but gain the benefit of the discarded action.

 [for-point-the-way-it-says-my-ally-can-get-inspirat](https://boardgamegeek.com/thread/3094275/for-point-the-way-it-says-my-ally-can-get-inspirat)